kdraba/polymer-introduction/README.md

 ## Current Step

+### Adding new comments - the Polymer way

+The Polymer binding system is event based, i.e. each element changing a value is firing an event designating the change of the value.
+Other elements may be listening for these events and reacting to them by updating their own values.

+This means that changing the value itself, as we did in our first approach with adding new comments by pushing them directly on to the array, is not enough.
+We also need to fire some events to inform listeners.
+There are some Polymer functions for that available on each Polymer element, i.e. `notifyPath` and `notifySplices` but there are also some convenience functions like `set`, `push` and `splice` (for arrays have a look at [array-mutation](https://www.polymer-project.org/1.0/docs/devguide/properties#array-mutation)).

+We could have used the `push` convenience method but we want the new comment to be at the top of the view, i.e. we want it to be the first in the list so we use `splice` instead.
+And that we do in [app/scripts/app.js](./app/scripts/app.js).

+Now everything is working fine.
+We let Polymer do the work and allow it to simply add a single element to the list view instead of forcing it to rerender the complete list.

+Being able to add new comments is great, but we should also be able to delete them, just in case.
+This we do in the next commit.

+## Previous Steps

 ### Adding new comments - second approach

 We know that our binding is working somehow, because we would not see our inital commits if this were not the case.